anime-kun32/AniTeams-amvstrm/README.md

 # Projetc details
 AniTeams , but this time it uses Amvstrm api , and a new layout as well .
+The layout might slightly similar to amvstrm official website

 # Domains
 - https://aniteams-amvstrm.vercel.app